14 VCs for Your Retail Tech Startup | Rho

 Image of Silicon Road Ventures - Top VCs in Retail Technology

-Silicon Road Ventures is a venture capital firm that invests exclusively in commerce technology.
-Their focus is on startups building the future of how goods are bought, sold, and moved.
+Silicon Road Ventures is a venture capital firm exclusively focused on commerce technology.
+They back startups building the next generation of e-commerce, retail, and supply chain solutions.

 • Founded: 2019

-• Notable investments: Perch, SoftWear Automation, and WeStock
+• Notable portfolio companies: Perch, SoftWear Automation, WeStock, SquarePeg

 • Portfolio size: 37 investments